 *Always refer to the NSF-GRFP Solicitation for official eligibility information.

-The GRFP competition opens in August with deadlines in early November.
+The GRFP competition generally opens in August with deadlines in early November.
 Awards are announced the following spring.
 Fellows must commence graduate study in the summer or fall after accepting the award.
-The new competition cycle is OPEN (for Academic Year 2014-15.)
-About 2,700 fellowships will be offered pending availability of funds.
+About 2,000 fellowships will be offered pending availability of funds.

 Whereas the National Science Foundation awards grants to investigators to fund their research, the Graduate Research Fellowship Program funds students who are training to become well-rounded researchers.
 It's a fine distinction, but an important one.